top of page

 rechts + die Kurve = die Rechtskurve

 In about 30 per cent of the compounds, a so-called "Fugenzeichen" is inserted.
 A Fugenzeichen is a connecting sound between the two words, usually -e, -(e)s, -(e)n or -er.
 Unfortunately, there are no fixed rules for the insertion.
 The " Fugen-s " is relatively common.
-Mostly it serves the purpose of pronunciation.

 Some selected examples:

-Fugenzeichen -e (more rarely / often verb (-(e)n from the infinitive is dropped) + noun).
+Fugenzeichen -e (more rarely; often verb (-(e)n from the infinitive is dropped) + noun).

 lesen + die Brille = die Lesebrille; baden + das Zimmer = das Badezimmer